Flow induced by the rotation of two circular cylinders in a viscous fluid: Discussion and Conclusions

-We have reinvestigated the classical problem of the Stokes flow generated by two parallel circular cylinders of unit radius, which are either (i) counter-rotating, or (ii) co-rotating.
-We have assumed that the fluid domain $\mathfrak{D}$ is bounded by a cylinder $r=R_{0}\gg 1$ on which the tangential velocity or tangential stress (possibly zero in either case) can be prescribed, and have provided an accurate finite-element numerical treatment of these problems.
+We have here reinvestigated the classical problem of the Stokes flow generated by two parallel rotating circular cylinders of unit radius.
+We have assumed that the fluid domain $\mathfrak{D}$ is bounded by a cylinder $r=R_{0}\gg 1$ on which either no-slip or stress-free boundary conditions can be imposed, and have provided an accurate finite-element numerical treatment of this problem in two cases: counter-rotating cylinders in Part I (\S\S 1--5), and co-rotating cylinders in Part II (\S\S6--8).
+Note that, insofar as the Stokes problem is linear, the case of arbitrary cylinder rotation rates $\Omega_{1}$ and $\Omega_{2}$ is just a linear combination of these two prototypical cases.
+1mm \emph {Counter-rotating cylinders} 1mm A model problem exhibiting the same symmetries as the two-cylinder problem was first analysed in \S 2.
+This allows asymptotic treatment in an inner regime $1<r\ll R_{0}$, and in an outer regime $\{r= k R_{0},\, k<1,\, k=\tn{O}(1)\}$ where the influence of inertia forces may be estimated.
+This shows that, no matter how small the Reynolds number may be, inertia always becomes significant in the outer regime as $[\log{R_{0}}]$ increases without limit.

-In case (i), when the gap $2\varepsilon$ between the inner cylinders is small, lubrication theory provides a description of the flow in the gap region that agrees well with the numerical solution.
+When the gap $2\varepsilon$ between the inner cylinders is small, lubrication theory provides a description of the flow in the gap region that agrees well with the numerical solution.
 When $\varepsilon\downarrow 0$, two saddle points at $(0,\pm (6\varepsilon)^{1/2})$ move towards the origin.
-When the cylinders make contact (i.e.~when $\varepsilon=0$), the domain topology changes from triply- to doubly-connected, and the two saddle points convert to two boundary-saddle points, which persist as $\varepsilon$ is further reduced to negative values.
-When the outer boundary condition is either no-slip or zero-tangential-stress, the numerical evidence indicates that when $\varepsilon>0$ the force exerted on the cylinders tends to zero as $R_{0}\rightarrow \infty$; this conclusion is consistent with the lubrication analysis of \S 2.2.1, with the analytic solution obtained in \S\ref{analytic}, and with the model calculation presented in Appendix \ref{App_force}.
-We have therefore been led to question Watson's (1995) treatment of this counter-rotating problem.
-When $\varepsilon=0$, there is a `contact force' due to the discontinuity of pressure across the point of contact, and we have shown that the total force is continuous down to $\varepsilon=0$ if and only if this contact force is taken into account.
-For $\varepsilon<0$ (realisable as depicted in figure \ref{Sliced_cylinders}), the contact force becomes a `distributed contact force' which must again be taken into account.
-A local corner flow similarity solution is obtained in this case, supplementing the lubrication solution that is still applicable when $|\varepsilon|\ll 1$.
+When the cylinders make contact (i.e.~when $\varepsilon=0$), the domain topology changes from triply- to doubly-connected, and the two saddle points convert to two boundary-saddle points.
+The numerical evidence indicates that when $\varepsilon>0$ the force exerted on the cylinders tends to zero as $R_{0}\rightarrow \infty$; this conclusion is consistent with the model calculation of \S 2, the lubrication analysis of \S 3.2, and the analytical solution (for $\varepsilon=0$) obtained in \S 4.
+In this case, there is a `contact force' due to the discontinuity of pressure across the point of contact, and we have shown that the total force is continuous down to $\varepsilon=0$ if and only if this contact force is taken into account.